 There are several reasons why you might get declined for disability insurance coverage.
 Read on to learn some of the most surprising reasons:

 Fatigue may seem like a minor nuisance, but it could actually hint at much more serious medical conditions.
-For that reason, many people get denied for disability insurance if they have fatigue.
+For that reason, many people can't get disability insurance if they have fatigue.

 However, the outcome of your application could depend on the duties of your job.
 If you have a less physically strenuous job, such as accounting or software engineering, then you’ll probably be eligible for disability insurance as long as you agree to an exclusion for your fatigue.
 That means you’ll receive disability benefits for suffering a disability for any cause other than fatigue.